0l1v3rr/github-readme-tech-stack/docs/THEMES.md

 ## Supported themes

-Here are the currently supported themes spread in a table.
+Here is a table of currently supported themes.
-If you have a cool new theme in mind, or add one for yourself and others, please check [#45](https://github.com/0l1v3rr/github-readme-tech-stack/issues/45)
+If you have a cool new theme in mind, or want to add one for yourself and others, please see [#45](https://github.com/0l1v3rr/github-readme-tech-stack/issues/45).

 <table>
   <tr>